getify/ES-Feature-Tests/README.md

 Don't rely on stale caniuse data baked into build tools that matches a browser based on brittle UserAgent string parsing. **Feature Test!** That's the most reliable and sensible approach.

+For much more detail about the *why* motivations and sanity checking the risks/concerns about scalability/reliability, see [ES6: Features By Testing](http://davidwalsh.name/es6-features-testing).

 ## Documentation

 The updated and detailed documentation for how this library works and what test results are available can be found on [FeatureTests.io/details](https://featuretests.io/details).